 Progress so far - Oct: The Student Volunteer Team has been expanded with recruitment of new students in September to ensure that PG students and 1st year students can be involved.
 New Student Wardens will be receiving training from the Protection Service, the police and the local Council to build up their knowledge of community support mechanisms on campus and across Coventry.
 Further promotion planned to demonstrate the work of Student Wardens and to be featured in the Volunteering Newsletter.
 Volunteers to have more opportunities to join the activities of Student Wardens.

-Progress so far - Oct: Training for Student Wardens to start in the new year and continued recruitment of wardens during ReFreshers.
+Progress so far - Dec: Training for Student Wardens to start in the New Year and continued recruitment of wardens during Refreshers.
 Volunteering Department will continue to run more MADD, more volunteering opportunities in the community, more student led projects and train more volunteers for the Gen2Gen project.

 Progress so far - Oct: Applied for funding from NUS to support projects through the Activities Fund but this was unfortunately this was unsuccessful.
 VP Sport promoted Mental Health within Sport Week and used social media to promote the stories of athletes who had experienced mental health issues during their careers.
 There are further plans to undertake a campus wide research project to look at the experience student mental health and wellbeing on campus and take a focus on extension requests and extenuating circumstances to ensure the Universities policies are fit for purpose.
 Conversations to be had with the Employability Committee and University to discuss the development of the Add+ Vantage Module.

 Progress so far - Dec: Promote mental health and wellbeing through the Exam Stress campaign.
-Launch further activites in the new year.
-Volunteering activities with Team Pheonix focusing on mental health
+Launch further activities in the New Year.
+Volunteering activities with Team Phoenix focusing on mental health